 Audience: B2B companies!
-LinkedIn is a great social media option for businesses who rely heavily on networking to find potential affiliates, clients, partners, and employees.
+LinkedIn is a great social media option for businesses that rely heavily on networking to find potential affiliates, clients, partners, and employees.

 We are frequently asked: “Shouldn’t all businesses have a profile on LinkedIn?”
-While it doesn’t hurt to have your name out there in as many places as possible, it’s not for every business.
-You won’t find many customers on there if you’re a B2C company because a majority of LinkedIn users are looking for a job.
-In short, job seekers are vetting corporations and companies are vetting other businesses.
+Of course, more exposure is the point here, but it may not be the best for every business.
+You won’t find many customers there if you’re a B2C company because most LinkedIn users are looking for a job.
+In short, job seekers are vetting corporations, and companies are vetting other businesses.
 Ultimately, LinkedIn users aren’t waiting (or expecting) to get sold to on there.

 If you have a blog, Twitter is ideal for almost any type of business.
 It gets your info out there fast (posts must be 280 words or less), and content sharing is easy!
 To add, when utilizing Twitter, make sure to use hashtags, but don’t use too many (3 max)!
-As always, for better engagement don’t forget to add a photo(s) and link!
+As always, don’t forget to add a photo(s) and link for better engagement!

 Also, if you’re looking to amp up your customer service, consider using Twitter!
-Lots of companies utilize Twitter to add not only a bit of transparency to their brand but as an additional customer option for feedback and questions.
+Many companies utilize Twitter to add a bit of transparency to their brand and as an additional customer option for feedback and questions.
 If you try this out, make sure to have someone watching and replying to incoming tweets, because according to the Twitter Blog:

 We found customer service response times on Twitter vary from 4 seconds to 221 hours.
-On average, however, 60% of consumers expect brands to respond to their customer service requests within an hour.
-In reality, brand response times average 1 hour and 24 minutes.Twitter Marketing Blog
+However, on average, 60% of consumers expect brands to respond to their customer service requests within an hour.
+In reality, brand response times an average of 1 hour and 24 minutes.Twitter Marketing Blog

 We’ve seen many businesses thrive on Twitter, some that didn’t and others who struggled at first but then bounced back with a vengeance.
 Hey, it happens!